arangodb/arangojs/6.14.1/Reference/View.md

 These functions implement the
 [HTTP API for manipulating Views](https://www.arangodb.com/docs/stable/http/views.html).

-{% hint 'info' %}
-Views were introduced in ArangoDB 3.4 and are not supported by earlier versions of ArangoDB.
+**Note:** Views were introduced in ArangoDB 3.4 and are not supported by earlier versions of ArangoDB.
-{% endhint %}

 ## view.exists